mattermost/docs/source/about/frequently-asked-questions.rst

 We believe this design increases productivity, speeds up user adoption, and reduces help desk tickets and support costs - and that these benefits outweigh the trade-offs.

-The trade-off with this design is that if physical security is not in effect, and network security is not in effect (i.e., no VPN, or a malicious user within the private network), and username-password authentication is used, an attacker may be able to enumerate email addresses or usernames by sending HTTP requests to the system, up to the maximum number of requests per second defined in Mattermost's `API rate limiting settings <https://docs.mattermost.com/administration/config-settings.html#rate-limiting>`__.
+The trade-off with this design is that if physical security is not in effect.
+Network security is not in effect (i.e., no VPN or a malicious user within the private network).
+Username-password authentication is used; an attacker may be able to enumerate email addresses or usernames by sending HTTP requests to the system, up to the maximum number of requests per second defined in Mattermost's `API rate limiting settings <https://docs.mattermost.com/administration/config-settings.html#rate-limiting>`__.

 For organizations who choose to deploy in such a configuration, please consider the following mitigations: